How to Study the Bible

 Hebrews 4:12 ESV

-2. It is helpful to look at multiple translations of the Bible when studying.
-I do not recommend reading commentary.
-I do not recommend commentary study Bibles.
-The reason I do not recommend reading commentary is because commentary is usually someone’s opinion of the Word of God.
-Commentary, essays, books about the Bible’s content, etc. is not the Word of God.
-It is extremely dangerous to base your beliefs on someone else’s opinion.
-We, as disciples of Jesus, should point flashlights on the Word of God and tie the scriptures together for others.
-We should never teach someone based on our opinion.
-With that being said, historical information about the Bible is helpful as long as it is not someone’s opinion.
-This brings me to my next point.
+It is also helpful to compare multiple Bible translations while studying.
+However, I do not recommend relying on commentary or commentary study Bibles.
+Commentary is often someone’s opinion about the Word of God, and opinions are not the Word of God.
+Essays, books, and interpretations about Scripture are not Scripture itself.
+It can be dangerous to base your beliefs on someone else’s opinion.
+As disciples of Jesus, our role is to illuminate the Word of God and connect the Scriptures—not to teach from personal opinion.
+That said, historical information about the Bible can be helpful, as long as it is factual and not interpretive opinion.

-3. Ask the Holy Spirit to teach you when you don’t understand something you read in the Bible.
 Do not disregard what you don’t understand.
-Be patient because sometimes education and deep understanding come with experiences.
-As you walk out the Scriptures in your own life, understanding and knowledge will be given as needed.
+Be patient.
+Sometimes education and deep understanding come through experience.
+As you live out the Scriptures in your own life, understanding and knowledge will be given when needed.

 26 I write these things to you about those who are trying to deceive you.
 27 But the anointing that you received from him abides in you, and you have no need that anyone should teach you.
 But as his anointing teaches you about everything, and is true, and is no lie—just as it has taught you, abide in him.